 As stated above, this Penson site is only relevant to existing Questrade members who wish to access archived trading activity prior to February 2011.
 All new members can just ignore what I just said about Penson and skip to the next paragraph.
 But for those interested in Questrade’s chronological history — as noted and visually seen above — trade activity was outsourced and as such the first noticeable difference was that the web UI was completely different and very behind in the times.
 At the time it was still very surprising that with the skill set and desire by Questrade to offer a clean and friendly UI experience on their main web domain that they didn’t feel it necessary to pony up the cash to in-house these account activities, nor had the motivation to request web-service APIs from Penson giving them free rein to skin over the original Penson experience.
 Although the details held within Penson were extensive it was cluttered and confusing.
 The trade and settle date balances took 24 hours to be reflected in history; the same was true with buying power which updated once, at the start of each day.
 Most of what was found in this old Penson site is now integrated into Questrade Trading Platforms, discussed later.

 Questrade highly encourages the viewing/downloading/printing of eStatements made available in myQuestrade for all account activity at no charge.
+They even go as far as offering Microsoft Excel friendly output as another free alternative.
 However, for those who still insist on mailed paper statements, they can do so at a hefty $10/statement which can only be requested by contacting them directly by phone or through Live Help.

 And so begins a new era in trading platforms for Questrade.
 For as long as we can remember Questrade had been chugging along with their capable, but aging, platforms: QuestraderWEB, QuestraderELITE, and QuestraderPRO.
 Although QuestraderWEB had been renovated considerably all three had been in the wild for well over 10 years.
 They all performed quite well in their own right but had not kept up with the times as was evident with the offerings at other discount brokerage houses.
 Questrade marked a new chapter with the introduction of the Questrade IQ suite.